CHILD SAFETY

 Four Medicine Categories

-In mojApteczka’s pediatric classification system, every medicine is labeled with one of four categories:
+In mojApteczka’s paediatric classification system, every medicine is labelled with one of four categories:

-- CHILD — registered for use in children.
-Appropriate form (syrup, suppositories, drops) and pediatric dosing.
+• CHILD — registered for use in children.
+Appropriate form (syrup, suppositories, drops) and paediatric dosage.

 Why This Matters in Practice